vishalraj247/VR_currency_converter/README.md

 ## Project Description
 This project is a Streamlit web application designed to fetch real-time and historical currency conversion rates from the Frankfurter API.
 Users can select two currencies, input an amount, and receive the current conversion rate, the converted amount, and the inverse conversion rate.
 Additionally, users have the capability to specify a historical date to fetch the conversion rate for that day.

+### Challenges Faced:
+* API Limitations: The Frankfurter API, while robust and reliable, has its own rate limits and constraints.
+Ensuring our application does not exceed these rate limits required implementing error checks and handling.
+* Environment Setup: Getting Streamlit to run consistently across different operating systems and Python versions presented a few hitches.
+Especially when dealing with different Python installations on MacOS.
+* Date Handling: As the API provides historical data up until September 2013, verifying the correctness of fetched historical rates and handling non-business days added an extra layer of complexity.

+### Future Implementations:
+* Graphical Representation: In the future, we aim to integrate graphical representations to show the fluctuation of currency rates over a span of time.
+This would give users a more visual understanding of the currency trends.
+* Notification Feature: We are looking to implement a notification system where users can set a threshold for a specific currency.
+Once the currency rate crosses that threshold, the user will be notified, aiding in investment and currency exchange decisions.
+* User Profiles and History: To enhance user experience, we are planning to introduce user profiles.
+This feature will allow users to save their preferences, frequently used currency pairs, and maintain a history of their past conversions.

 ## Python Functions Overview:
 1. In api.py:
 *   get_url(url: str) -> (int, str): Connects to an API endpoint and retrieves response data.